defano/wyldcard/README.md

 [Features](#features) | [Getting Started](#getting-started) | [Building](doc/BUILDING.md) | [HyperTalk Language Reference](#the-hypertalk-language)

-An effort to recreate Apple's HyperCard in Java.
+An effort to clone Apple's HyperCard in Java.
 Originally developed as a class project for a graduate-level compiler design course at DePaul University in Chicago.

 ![Hero](doc/images/hero.png)